-Living in the Living Learning Community is not more work, it is just focused on your academic and interest areas!
+Living in the Living Learning Community is not more work, it is just focused on your academic and interest areas.
 While nothing is mandatory, the effort you put into the community is what you'll get out of it.
 However, by signing your LLC Community Agreement, you agree to participate in three events each semester.
 A typical student will participate in a whole lot more.

 Yes, many students manage being in an LLC AND being highly involved on campus.
-All we ask is that you keep an open mind and participate in at least three activities a semester.
 You will find that the events and community builders for your LLC fit perfectly into your academic and interest areas.
 There are a variety of options for participation, from off-campus field trips to eating with faculty in the dining halls.

-For freshmen, the deadline to complete your fall Housing Application is July 27, 2016, at 11:59 pm.
-Within the Housing Application are additional questions about LLCs.
-These questions only require a few sentences, not an essay.
-Please be sure to complete that section.
-You will receive official confirmation from the Coordinator of Living Learning Communities regarding your status in mid-August.
+For Freshmen, you will receive official confirmation from the Coordinator of Living Learning Communities regarding your status in mid-August.
 This communication will come to your Brockport email account.

 For returning students, the deadline is early April.
 You'll get confirmation when you receive your housing assignment in late April.

-LLC students have access to LLC-specific tutors and resources.
 The expectation is that you maintain a 2.25 GPA while living in your community.
-That's a little better than a C average.
-If you have a rough semester and fall below, you will be required to enroll in the S.T.E.P.S.
+If you fall below the minimum, you will be required to enroll in the S.T.E.P.S.
 Program (Strategies to Eliminate Probationary Status).
 This program gives you a mentor and the tools to improve in the spring semester.
+In addition, LLC students have access to LLC-specific tutors and resources.